Area360 logo

 Area overview

-On average Steyning & Upper Beeding has very low deprivation and very low crime levels, with around 24 crimes per 1,000 residents per year.
+On average Steyning & Upper Beeding has very low deprivation and very low crime levels, with around 24 crimes per 1,000 residents per year, about 71% below the South East average of 84 per 1,000.
 Approximately 3.8% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Steyning & Upper Beeding is £61,335 per year.
 There are 1 schools in Steyning & Upper Beeding: 1 primary (1 Outstanding and 0 Good) and 0 secondary (0 Outstanding and 0 Good).
-Steyning & Upper Beeding is home to around 8,468 people, with a population density of about 282.0 per km2.
+Steyning & Upper Beeding is home to around 8,468 people, with a population density of about 282 per km².

 Crime rate